 How to Choose the Bavette Steak

 Whenever you go shopping, your aim must be to pick the right Bavette, and without a doubt, the best Bavette or Flank-steak comes from a cow whose carcass has gone through some aging under controlled conditions.
 The accepted minimum is 21 days or three weeks, but now there are ways to take this further than 30 days.

-Aging time is extended by keeping the meat into caves of salt.
+Aging time is extended by keeping the meat in caves of salt.
 These caves of salt can stop unwanted bacteria from spoiling the meat.
-Matured steaks should be your choice, but keep in mind that as the maturer steaks, the steeper the price.
+Matured steaks should be your choice, but keep in mind that the maturer steaks, the steeper the price.